Ichimoku cloud analysis: EUR/USD, USD/JPY, NZD/USD

 EUR/USD, “Euro vs US Dollar”

-EUR/USD is pushing off the Tenkan-Sen line.
+EUR/USD has pushed off the support level.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower border of the Cloud at 1.0785 is expected, followed by falling to 1.0565.
+A test of the lower border of the Cloud at 1.0755 is expected, followed by falling to 1.0505.
 An additional signal confirming the decline will be a bounce off the upper border of the descending channel.
 The scenario can be cancelled by a breakaway of the upper border of the Cloud and securing above 1.0875, which will mean further growth to 1.0965.
-The scenario can be confirmed by a breakaway of the lower border of the bullish channel and securing under 1.0675.

 USD/JPY, “US Dollar vs Japanese Yen”

-USD/JPY has secured above the resistance level.
+USD/JPY is testing the Tenkan-Sen line.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the upper border of the Cloud at 130.95 is expected, followed by growth to 134.35.
+A test of the upper border of the Cloud at 131.15 is expected, followed by growth to 135.05.
 An additional signal confirming the decline will be a bounce off the lower border of the bullish channel.
 The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 130.25, which will mean further falling to 129.35.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-NZD/USD is testing the lower border of the bullish channel.
+NZD/USD is correcting by the Head and Shoulders pattern.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the Kijun-Sen line at 0.6345 is expected, followed by falling to 0.6185.
+A test of the lower border of the Cloud at 0.6365 is expected, followed by falling to 0.6175.
 An additional signal confirming the decline will be a bounce off the upper border of the descending channel.
-The scenario can be cancelled by a breakaway of the upper border of the Cloud and securing above 0.6425, which will mean further growth to 0.6515.
-The scenario can be confirmed by a breakaway of the lower border of the bullish channel and securing under 0.6835.
+The scenario can be cancelled by a breakaway of the upper border of the Cloud and securing above 0.6420, which will mean further growth to 0.6515.
+The scenario can be confirmed by a breakaway of the lower border of the Head and Shoulders pattern and securing under 0.6265.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.